 To Our Beloved JASMS QC Parents,

 I know that by now a lot of you have been wondering about the future of our dear school.
 We have been through a lot these past few months and we thank you for your continued support.

-Change is always hard especially if you are familiar and comfortable with everything.
-Our “comfort zones” as we call it is very important.
-But change can also bring brighter and better future.
+Change is always hard especially if you are moving away from your comfort zones.
+But change can also bring opportunities for a brighter and better future.
 It is up to us to make this work and for the new JASMS QC to succeed.

-Thank you and May Go be with us in this.
+Thank you and May God be with us in this.